 Provides advice on IPR protection, including information on the registration of patents and trademarks.

 In recent years, Algeria took some positive steps to improve the environment for intellectual property (IP) protection and enforcement.
-Algerian authorities have increased efforts at IP enforcement, including disbanding informal markets selling counterfeit merchandise, increased coordination between customs authorities and law enforcement, and capacity-building and training efforts for law enforcement, customs officials, judges, and IP protection agencies.
+Algerian authorities have increased efforts at IP enforcement, including disbanding informal markets selling counterfeit merchandise; increasing coordination between customs authorities and law enforcement; and conducting capacity-building and training efforts for law enforcement, customs officials, judges, and IP protection agencies.
 As a result, the U.S. Trade Representative reviewed Algeria’s ranking on the Special 301 Report and upgraded Algeria from its Priority Watch List to its Watch List in its May 2021 report.

 An “international copyright” that automatically protects an author’s writings throughout the world does not exist.
 Protection against unauthorized use in a country depends on the country’s laws.
 However, most countries offer copyright protection to foreign works under certain conditions, and international copyright treaties and conventions have greatly simplified these conditions.

 While the U.S. government stands ready to assist, there is little we can do if the rights holders have not taken the necessary steps to secure and enforce their IP in a timely fashion.
 Moreover, in many countries, rights holders who delay enforcing their rights on a mistaken belief that the U.S. government can provide a political resolution to a legal problem may find that their rights have been eroded or revoked due to legal doctrines such as statutes of limitations, estoppel, or unreasonable delay in prosecuting a lawsuit.
 In no instance should U.S. government advice be seen as a substitute for the obligation of a rights holder to pursue its case promptly.The following Algerian and American trade associations and organizations support efforts to protect IP and stop counterfeiting: